gdpraid/GDPR-Claim-Templates/Deliver-my-data-then-erase-what-you-do-not-need.md

 - the categories of personal data concerned;

-- the recipients or categories of recipient you disclose the personal data to;
+- the recipients you have disclosed my personal data to, and what data has been disclosed to them;

 - your retention period for storing the personal data or, where this is not possible, your criteria for determining how long you will store it;

 - the existence of the right to request rectification, erasure or restriction or to object to such processing;

-- information about the source of the data, where it was not obtained directly from the individual;
+- information about the source of the data, where it was not obtained directly from me;

 - the existence of automated decision-making (including profiling); and